CheckPointSW/sdn/README.md

 	packets that return from socket are written to the fw1 "host" interface using tcpreplay.

-## Firewall gateway on another VM
+## Firewall Gateway on another VM

+*   Asssumptions:

+    *    The gateway can run on a VM.

+	*    The gateway has a working Python envrionment.

+	*    The gateway will filter traffic that comes in on a tap (tun/tap) interface.
+The interface is connected to a Linux bridge, which is configured to work in hairpin mode.

-*   Start a VM with a Gaia gateway (tested with R76) that has an interface on the same host-only network as the Mininet VM.
+*   Start a VM with a firewall gateway that has an interface on the same host-only network as the Mininet VM.

-*   Set up the default shell for admin to be /bin/bash

-*   Arrange for a python distribution on the Gaia gateway, such that the python executable is in the PATH

 *   Run the tunneling bridge client/server on the sdn and gateway VMs (run a single script from the sdn VM).